vishalbala-nps/ESPManagerLibrary/README.md

 ## Automatic Status Messages

-To provide real-time device state, `ESPManager` automatically publishes status messages to the `device/status/<deviceId>` topic.
+To provide real-time device state, `ESPManager` automatically publishes status messages to `<statusTopic>/<deviceId>`.
 These messages are sent with the `retain` flag set to `true`, ensuring that the last known status is always available to MQTT clients.

 ### Updating Status